Nick is a Senior Associate in TLT’s Family law team.

 Experience

-• Assisting a client to contest her former spouse’s application to vary an existing maintenance order in her favour while simultaneously enforcing the terms of the existing order.
+• Assisting a client to contest her former spouse’s application to vary a high-value, existing maintenance order in her favour while simultaneously enforcing the terms of the existing order.

-• Assisting a client to preserve his interest in, as well as the ongoing operations of, the family business.
+• Preserved a client’s interest in, as well as the ongoing operations of, the family business in the context of a challenge.

-• Assisting a client to establish her spouse’s interest in a family trust and accordingly secure a greater proportion of the matrimonial assets to offset that interest.
+• Established a spouse’s interests in a family trust and multiple deceased estates and accordingly secured a greater proportion of the matrimonial assets, for his client, to offset those interests.